News

 Ocean Green Consortium: A Collaborative Effort for Sustainable Impact

-Ava Ocean leads the Ocean Green project consortium, which includes key partners such as Wild Lab Projects, NIBIO, NIVA, Akvaplan Niva, Hofseth Biocare, and Wandering Owl.
+Ava Ocean leads the Ocean Green project consortium, which includes key partners such as Wild Lab Projects, NIBIO, NIVA, Akvaplan Niva, Hofseth Biocare, Across Nature and Wandering Owl.
 Together, they represent a strategic collaboration between industry and research environments, working toward the ambitious goals of the project.

 "We are thrilled that the Green Platform has entrusted us and our esteemed partners with the responsibility to embark on this exciting journey.
 The Ocean Green project potential extends beyond Norway's borders, offering positive impacts, and aims to derive economic value from sea urchins that pose a significant threat to coastal ecosystems," comments Anastassiou.